 Many people love the Rochester Community and Technical College.
 It has several Associates Level courses, Diplomas and Certifications, including several degrees that can immediately be put to use.

-If you want to keep up on current events in Rochester, you have a lot of options.
-To help you feel at home faster when moving to Rochester we recommend following several news and media outlets on social media to help you keep up with local current events.
+Once you've moved, you'll want to keep up on current events in Rochester, and you have a lot of options.
+To help you feel at home faster after relocating to Rochester we recommend following several news and media outlets on social media to help you keep up with local current events.
 Many of them also have apps you can download.
 Here's a quick list of the local news and media options in Rochester MN to help you stay up-to-date: